 CertificationsState licenses and physical therapy certification costs are paid for because we want you to be a qualified rockstar!

 Travel lifeMed travelers get to live the best of your travel and work lives, together!
 Plus, you’ll gain valuable life experience at different locations along the way.

 Medical Traveler Compliance & Licensure

-Being a travel physical therapist can help you achieve the career you’ve always wanted, but what if your dream job is asking for certifications you don’t have?
+Taking a travel physical therapy job can help you achieve the career you’ve always wanted, but what if your dream job is asking for certifications you don’t have?
 Fusion can help you with that!
-We can help you find therapy training, licensing, and certifications to help you take your career forward, and financial assistance to help you get there.
+We can help allied health professionals find therapy training, licensing, and certifications to help you take your career forward, and financial assistance to help you get there.

 Degrees and Certifications

 Licenses and certifications can leave you scratching your head when you should be stoked about traveling.
 We want you to know exactly what you’re getting into.
 Since degrees and certifications depend on your modality and specialty, Fusion’s compliance experts work with your recruiter and the facility to make sure that you have all relevant credentials required for our traveling therapy jobs.